hasura/ndc-spec/specification/src/tutorial/testing.md

 ndc-test --endpoint <ENDPOINT>
 ```

-For example, running the reference connector and passing its URL to `ndc-test`, we will see that it issues test queries against the `articles` and `authors` tables:
+For example, running the reference connector and passing its URL to `ndc-test`, we will see that it issues test queries against the `articles` and `authors` collections:

 ```text
 ndc-test --ent http://localhost:8100